China says trade war with U.S. will only bring disaster to global economy

 After pressure from allies, the United States has opened the way for more exemptions from tariffs of 25 percent on steel imports and 10 percent on aluminum that U.S. President Donald Trump set last week.

-On Saturday, the European Union and Japan urged the United States to grant them exemptions from metal import tariffs, with Tokyo calling for “calm-headed behavior.”
+On Saturday, the European Union and Japan urged the United States to grant them exemptions from metal import tariffs, with Tokyo calling for“calm-headed behavior.”

 But the target of Trump’s ire is China, whose capacity expansions have helped add to global surpluses of steel.
-China has repeatedly vowed to defend its “legitimate rights and interests” if targeted by U.S. trade actions.
+China has repeatedly vowed to defend its“legitimate rights and interests” if targeted by U.S. trade actions.

 Zhong, speaking on the sidelines of China’s annual session of parliament, said China does not want a trade war and will not initiate one.

-“There are no winners in a trade war,” Zhong said.
-“It will only bring disaster to China and the United States and the world.”
+“There are no winners in a trade war,” Zhong said.“It will only bring disaster to China and the United States and the world.”

 China can handle any challenges and will resolutely protect its interests, but the two countries will continue to talk, he said.